cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 ## Changelog

+**2.1.3**
+- Adjust some of Beam Drone's stats for balance.
+- Beam Drone compatibility with Chen's Minion Retarget mod.

 **2.1.2**
 - Add compatibility with ChensClassicItem's Arms Race so that the Beam Drone can trigger artillery.
 - Fix a bug where the custom drones will not be inspired upon inheriting the Drone class.